 We may also be prohibited under the 1940 Act from knowingly participating in certain transactions with our affiliates without the prior approval of our board of directors who are not interested persons and, in some cases, prior approval by the SEC.
 The Company and Ares intend to submit an application to the SEC to permit such co-investment because we believe that it will be advantageous for the Company to co-invest with funds managed by Ares where such investment is consistent with the investment objectives, investment positions, investment policies, investment strategies, investment restrictions, regulatory requirements and other pertinent factors applicable to the Company.
-We believe that co-investment by the Company and funds managed by Ares will afford the Company additional investment opportunities and the ability to achieve greater diversification.
+We believe that co-investment by the Company and funds managed by Ares will afford the Company the ability to achieve greater diversification and, together with Ares funds, the opportunity to exercise greater influence on the portfolio companies in which the Company and Ares funds invest together.
 Accordingly, the application will seek an exemptive order permitting the Company and funds managed by Ares to invest together in the same portfolio companies where such is consistent with investment objectives, investment positions, investment policies, investment strategies, investment restrictions, regulatory requirements and other pertinent factors applicable to the Company.
-If the exemptive relief is granted, it is expected that where the total amount proposed to be invested by the Company and an Ares fund exceeds the amount of the investment, the investment will be allocated among them in proportion to their net assets.
-There is no assurance, however, that any such joint investments will in fact be in proportion to their respective amounts of net assets.
+If the exemptive relief is granted, it is expected that the Company and any Ares fund will invest together in proportion to their respective amounts of capital available for investment where such is consistent with their respective investment objectives, investment positions, investment policies, investment strategies, investment restrictions, regulatory requirements and other pertinent factors.
+There is no assurance, however, that any such joint investments will in fact be in proportion to their respective amounts of capital available for investment.
 It is expected that exemptive relief permitting co-investment will be granted only upon the conditions, among others, that before a co-investment transaction is effected, Ares Capital Management will make a written investment presentation regarding the proposed co-investment to the independent directors of the Company and the independent directors of the Company will review Ares Capital Management's recommendation.
 It is expected that prior to committing to a co-investment, a "required majority" (as defined in Section 57(o) of the 1940 Act) of the independent directors of the Company will conclude that (i) the terms of the proposed transaction are reasonable and fair to the Company and its stockholders and do not involve overreaching of the Company and its stockholders on the part of any person concerned; (ii) the transaction is consistent with the interests of the stockholders of the Company and is consistent with the investment objectives and policies of the Company; and (iii) the co-investment by any Ares fund would not disadvantage the Company in making its investment, maintaining its investment position, or disposing of such investment and that participation by the Company would not be on a basis different from or less advantageous than that of the affiliated co-investor.
-There is no assurance that the application for exemptive relief will be granted by the SEC or that, if granted, it will be on the terms set forth above.
+There is no assurance that the application for exemptive relief will be granted by the SEC.
 Accordingly, we cannot assure you that the Company will be permitted to co-invest with funds managed by Ares.